reyvababtista/beiwe-backend-fork/README.md

 Cite the code: <br> [![DOI](https://zenodo.org/badge/53344506.svg)](https://zenodo.org/badge/latestdoi/53344506)
 </div>

 # Setup Instructions

-## Configuring SSL/TL
+### Configuring SSL/TL
+> [!IMPORTANT]
-Because Beiwe often deals with sensitive data covered under HIPAA, the platform _requires_ to add an SSL certificate so that web traffic is encrypted with HTTPS.
+> Because Beiwe often deals with sensitive data covered under HIPAA, the platform _requires_ to add an SSL certificate so that web traffic is encrypted with HTTPS.

 The setup script [uses AWS Certificate Manager to generate an SSL certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html).
 AWS Certificate Manager [will check that you control the domain by sending verification emails](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) to the email addresses in the domain's WHOIS listing.

-## Configuring Firebase
-To initialize the Firebase SDK, [generate a private key file](https://firebase.google.com/docs/admin/setup#initialize-sdk).
-Rename the file firebase_cloud_messaging_credentials.json and place it in the project root.
+> [!TIP]
+> ### Configuring Push Notification
+> Push notifications are currently *required* for the iOS platform for survey notifications, but they also unlock additional scheduling features for surveys on Android.
+Some other (obvious) features of the platform expect or require push notifications credentials be present.
+> Due to technical limitations Onnela Lab must provide push notification credentials directly, but cannot post them inside this repository.
+You can find our platform maintainer's email address on this github issue: https://github.com/onnela-lab/beiwe-backend/issues/100
+> Participant Devices send Push notification _tokens_ to your Beiwe Backend instance only, no other Beiwe Backend instance can send push notifications to your study participants.

 ***

-# Configuration And Settings
+### Configuration And Settings

 > [!IMPORTANT]
 > ### Required Settings